 That means liver, spleen and bone marrow.
 The goal is iron movement (Cp level), and not iron storage (ferritin only level).

-Please share with your favorite practitioner seeking to infuse you with yet more iron, please take the time to read the discussion slowly.
+Please take the time to read the discussion slowly.
 Most of all, please rethink your iron status.

 All is not as it seems.